vidma/scala-kiwiland/README.md

 ----------------------------
 The tests are contained in src/test/scala:

- * TestSuite contains the unit tests
+ * TestSuite contains the unit tests based on:
-     - sample output in the assignment
+     - sample output from the assignment
-     - calls the large number of randomized tests based on arbitrary inputs generated with help of the ScalaCheck lib (see below)
+     - running a large number of randomized tests based on arbitrary inputs generated with help of the [ScalaCheck](www.scalacheck.org) lib (details below)
  * CheckShortestPath - for a number of arbitrary graphs, ensures that results by the two Shortest-Path algorithms are the same for all pairs of nodes
  * GraphGenerator - generates random arbitrary graphs
  * CheckUpdatableMinQueue - generates random priority queues and checks that findMin and updatePriority methods work correctly